Snowflake Provider

 export SNOWFLAKE_USER="..."

-- In a TOML file (default in ~/.snowflake/config).
+The third method is to use a TOML configuration file (default location in ~/.snowflake/config).
 Notice the use of different profiles.
-The profile name needs to be specified in the Pulumi configuration file in
+The profile name needs to be specified in the Pulumi configuration file in profile

 profile is not present in the TOML file, it is treated as “empty”, without failing.